attaswift/BigInt/README.md

 ## <a name="integration">Requirements and Integration</a>

-BigInt requires Swift 2.1.1 (Xcode 7.2), and deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
+BigInt requires Swift 2.2 (Xcode 7.3), and deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.

-BigInt compiles and runs on prerelease versions of Swift 2.2, but it has not been fully tested there.
 BigInt uses no APIs specific to Apple platforms except for `arc4random_buf` in `BigUInt Random.swift`, so it should be easy to port it to other operating systems.